rauc/rauc/docs/integration.rst

 storages that allow to write one copy while using the other as fallback if writing fails, e.g. due to sudden power cut.

-In order to enable redundant environment storage, you have to set in you U-Boot config::
+In order to enable redundant environment storage, you have to set in your U-Boot config::

   CONFIG_ENV_OFFSET_REDUND=y